Research in Psychology

 In addition, many of our faculty members maintain active research laboratories.
 With students, our faculty are exploring questions involving non-suicidal self-injury, the development of pretend play, prejudice and discrimination, psychology and the law, how we process text information, and how we make health decisions.

-Students Victor Neirinckx '14, Caroline Cox, and Monica Broughton '13 present their research at this year’s meeting of the New England Psychological Association along with Dr. O'Keeffe.
+Students Victor Neirinckx '14, Caroline Cox, and Monica Broughton '13 present their research at a recent meeting of the New England Psychological Association along with Dr. O'Keeffe.